queryluke/masseffect-5e-data/data/spells/lash.md

   description: Increase the damage die type to d12.
 ---
 Make a ranged spell attack on a target you can see within range.
 On a hit, the target takes 4d8 force damage and becomes
-<condition id="grappled"/>.
-While grappled the creature is <condition id="primed" sub="force"/>.
+<me-condition id="grappled"/>.
+While grappled the creature is <me-condition id="primed" sub="force"/>.
 To escape the grapple,
 the creature must succeed on a contested Strength (Athletics) check against your Constitution.
 This spell also ends if the creature is hit with a detonating attack or if you move more than 20m away from the target.